fchanaud/daily_meditation/ios_shortcut_guide.md

 22. Search for "Play Sound" and select it
 23. For Sound, select the "Contents of URL" output from the previous step

+## Using the Shortcut

+1. Tap on the shortcut in the Shortcuts app or your home screen
+2. When prompted, enter how you're feeling (e.g., "calm", "focused", "energized")
+3. Choose your preferred language ("english" or "french")
+4. The shortcut will call the API, which will:
+   - Search the web for meditation audio matching your mood
+   - Download the best matching audio file
+   - Check the audio quality to ensure it meets standards
+   - Return the high-quality meditation
+5. The meditation will automatically play on your device

 ## Customizing the Shortcut

 - You can rename the shortcut by tapping on its name at the top
 - Add it to your home screen for quick access
 - Set up specific moods and languages as quick options instead of free text input

-## Running the Shortcut

-1. Tap on the shortcut in the Shortcuts app or your home screen
-2. When prompted, enter how you're feeling (e.g., "calm", "focused", "energized")
-3. Choose your preferred language ("english" or "french")
-4. The shortcut will call the API, which will generate a personalized meditation
-5. The meditation will automatically play on your device

 ## Troubleshooting